sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 Note that there is only a single entity container (see [section 13 Entity Container](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752596)), but multiple entity types and annotations.

-We'll cover annotations in a subseqent tutorial, so that leaves the `EntityContainer` and `EntityType` elements.
-Let's take these one at a time to round out this tutorial.
+Annotations are covered in [the next tutorial](https://developers.sap.com/tutorials/odata-dd-5-annotations.html), so that leaves the `EntityContainer` and `EntityType` elements.
+Let's take these one at a time to round out our brief look at the metadata document.

 <!-- 7 -->
 ### Take a brief look at the OData namespace